Fort Vancouver High School

 District Performance Data

 Vancouver Public Schools uses data to form a detailed profile of students, school and district performance; highlight successes; and identify opportunities for improvement.
-In addition, we report date to the state of Washington's K-12 public education agency, the Office of the Superintendent of Public Instruction, and comply with federal mandates to demonstrate adequate yearly progress.
+In addition, we report data to the state of Washington's K-12 public education agency, the Office of the Superintendent of Public Instruction, and comply with federal mandates to demonstrate adequate yearly progress.

 School and district reports are available at washingtonstatereportcard.ospi.k12.wa.us.
 Printed copies are available upon request by calling 360-313-1266.